By Derek Dawson

 - Send handwritten notes or personalized emails thanking employees for their feedback and input.

 When you have pets in the workplace, you enjoy the following benefits.

 - Improved morale.
 Employees who work in a pet-friendly environment tend to have less stress, better work-life balance and are generally more productive.
 Also, they tend to have fewer absences and work longer hours.

 - Reduced expenses.
 Allowing your employees to bring pets could be a great financial perk for them.
 They can save money on dog walking services or doggie day care if they can bring Fido into the office instead.

 - Bigger pool of young talent.
 There’s a growing trend among millennial employees to bring pets to work.
 Since millennials are young enough to be energetic, but old enough to be experienced, you’ll want to attract and retain this particular demographic.

 - Better workplace interactions.
 Generally, a pet-friendly workplace promotes an atmosphere of communication and teamwork.
 Pet owners love to share tips and tales with each other about caring for their furry friends.

 4. Use Gamification for Motivation

 Monotonous routines can bore even the most energetic employees.
 Likewise, employees who are already unmotivated may be further discouraged by tasks that they perceive as challenging.
 Using gamification techniques can be an effective way to motivate employees.
 Gamification uses challenges, points, leader boards and ranking rewards, and badges to make tasks exciting.
-You can purchase gamification software online, some of which can be integrated with enterprise applications like ERP and CRM.
+You can purchase gamification software online, some of which can be integrated with enterprise applications like ERP and